acrutt/acrutt.github.io/values.md

 # My Values

-I first completed a values inventory during my first year of college at a summer leadership retreat.
+I completed my first values inventory during college at a summer leadership conference.
 Ever since, I've found revisiting this exercise is helpful as I learn more about myself and reflect on how I want to show-up in the world.

 ### Kindness